msuimpress/mlbs_band_selection/README.md

-# mlbs_band_selection
+# Measurement Learning-based Band Selection (MLBS)

-Source code of the MLBS algorithm for hyperspectral band selection.
+The repository for the source code of the MLBS algorithm for hyperspectral band selection.